 The mean predicted value of the first three discriminant functions was calculated for each phonation type, and the strongest correlations between the first three discriminant functions and the acoustic measures are shown in Table 6.
-Figure 5 shows confidence ellipses around the group means for LD1 and LD2 (top) and for LD1 and LD3 (bottom).
-The first discriminant function is used to separate breathy and modal vowels from all other categories, and is most strongly correlated with mean SoE, change in SoE during the first half of the vowel, and HNR < 500 Hz.
-The second discriminant function is used to separate harsh and pharyngealized vowels as distinct from breathy and modal vowels, which in turn are distinct from breathy-creaky and creaky vowels.
-LD2 is most strongly correlated with mean F1, change in F0 in the last half of the vowel, and pharyngealized vs. harsh vowels.
-LD3 correlates most strongly with mean H1\-H2\, HNR < 500 Hz, and HNR< 3500 Hz.
+Figure 5 shows the confidence ellipses around the group means for LD1 and LD2 (Fig. 5a) and for LD1 and LD3 (Fig. 5b).
+The first discriminant function is used to separate breathy and modal vowels from all other categories, and is most strongly correlated with mean SoE, change in SoE during the first half of the vowel, and HNR <500 Hz.
+The second discriminant function is used to separate harsh and pharyngealized vowels as distinct from breathy and modal vowels, which in turn are distinct from breathycreaky and creaky vowels.
+LD2 is most strongly correlated with mean F1, change in F0 in the last half of the vowel, and mean HNR <3,500 Hz.
+The third discriminant function is used to group breathy versus modal and pharyngealized versus harsh vowels.
+LD3 correlates most strongly with mean H1-H2, HNR <500 Hz, and HNR <3,500 Hz.